 For each category of nutrients, a number is appointed depending on the quantity of it in the product.
 The algorithm foresees positive (to be summed) and negatives (to be subtracted) points.
 The sum of all the amounts gives the final number that will define the letter and the colour on the visual label.
-Promoting this tool, Santé publique France states that "the nutritional score uses the nutrients and ingredients within the food that have a significant impact on health to derive a unique estimate value of the nutritional quality of the food on an ordinal scale ranging from 'negative fifteen'-15 (more nutritious) to 'positive forty' +40 (less nutritious)" [Santé publique France, "Nutri-Score Frequently Asked Questions",]11.
+Promoting this tool, Santé publique France states that "the nutritional score uses the nutrients and ingredients within the food that have a significant impact on health to derive a unique estimate value of the nutritional quality of the food on an ordinal scale ranging from 'negative fifteen' -15 (more nutritious) to 'positive forty' +40 (less nutritious)" [Santé publique France, "Nutri-Score Frequently Asked Questions",]3.

 The positive points (unhealthy nutrients) can be accumulated with high amounts of calories (energy), fats and fatty acids (saturated fatty acids), sugars and carbohydrates (sugars), and salt (sodium) which are graded from 0 to 10 for each category.
 Negative points (healthier nutrients) are gained with higher amounts of fibres, proteins, and vitamins (fruits, vegetables, pulses, nuts, rapeseed, walnut and olive oils), which are graded from 0 to 5 for each category.
-All in all, the maximum positive points that can be gained are + 40 (four categories for which the maximum points are ten each), and the maximum negative points to be gained are - 15 (three categories for which the maximum points are five each).
-The final number is the outcome of the sum between total positive and negative points: the closer to -15 the amount is, the product will be evaluated closer to letter "A"; the closer to + 40 the amount is, the product will be evaluated closer to letter "E".
+All in all, the maximum positive points that can be gained are + 40 (four categories for which the maximum points are ten each), and the maximum negative points to be gained are -15 (three categories for which the maximum positive and negative points: the closer to -15 the amount is, the product will be evaluated closer to letter "A"; the closer to + 40 the amount is, the product will be evaluated closer to letter "E".
 This process is graphically explained in figure 7.